FP-GAme/fpgame-src/img_src/README.md

 This folder marks the directory to copy the de10_nano_linux_console.img file during the build from source process.

+Also, this directory contains some additional files we copy during the auto-build process:
+* systemd/fpgame.service
+* systemd/fpgame.sh
+* depmod/modules.depmod.bin

 The full build_from_source_guide.pdf can be found in this repository under the docs subdirectory.

 Reminders: